OneBlockPlus/polkadot-hackathon-2024/bangkok/31-PensiveFlix/README.md

 ### Bottleneck Kill

-PensiveFlix addresses the following critical pain points in the knowledge payment sector:
+PensiveFlix addresses the following critical pain points in the NFT space:

 * 🥳**Prevention of Piracy**: Since user behavior is regulated by PensiveFlix, users are unable to pirate or plagiarize digital assets.
 * 🥳**Low Credit Cost**: The encryption of digital assets by creators occurs securely and reliably on their local devices, preventing the possibility of digital asset leakage.
 * 🥳**Fully Decentralized**: With a decentralized design, users' digital assets and operations occur securely on their local devices without relying on external centralized services.
 * 🥳**Simplified Process**: As a security tool, PensiveFlix supports other NFT projects to develop on its foundation, allowing them to implement the required complex business logic without relying on centralized services.
 For users, only one tool is needed to enjoy the benefits brought by NFT technology.

-### Benefits For Polkadot
+### Why Polkadot

-​	Knowledge payment is a very popular topic today, with numerous thriving platforms emerging in the industry.
-As a knowledge payment platform, PensiveFlix:
+​	PensiveFlix thrives within the Polkadot ecosystem, complementing each other perfectly:

-* 😆Acts as a practical application of a decentralized DApp, promoting traditional internet users' understanding and participation in the Web3 ecosystem.
+* 😆As a tool, PensiveFlix aims to have greater adaptability to support more on-chain NFT assets, and Polkadot, with its strong cross-chain capabilities, is a perfect fit for this.
-* 😆Offers significant advantages over traditional knowledge payment platforms, attracting a large number of Web2 users to the Polkadot ecosystem.
+* 😆The integrated design and development philosophy enhances security while simplifying usage, attracting more Web2 and Web3 users to enter the Polkadot ecosystem.
-* 😆The audience willing to pay for knowledge generally possesses a higher level of education, potentially bringing more talent into the Web3 field and creating new possibilities for Web3.
+* 😆It promotes the development of Polkadot infrastructure projects.